This 3-day Monterey itinerary will give you travel tips and ideas and help ensure you make the best of your time in Monterey in California.

 Eating in Monterey

-As we were in self-catering accommodation we at most of our meals at home or took a picnic lunch, which we could enjoy with panoramic coastal views.
+As we were in self-catering accommodation we at most of our meals at home or took a picnic lunch.

 PIN FOR LATER: Monterey Travel Itinerary